Best WordPress migration plugin (tested & compared)

 Atomic restore

-I tested whether each plugin supported atomic restoration and if these features functioned correctly.
+I also tested whether each plugin supported atomic restore.

 WordPress multisite networks

-1. The ability of each plugin to migrate a stand-alone WordPress site into an existing multisite network.
+1. Migrating a standalone site into an existing multisite network

 First up, a simple migration